eoumenwa/ansible-config-mgt/README.md

          master

-3. Create a directory and name it playbooks (for storage all playbook files).
+3. Create a directory and name it playbooks (for storage of all playbook files).

 4. Create a directory and name it inventory (for keeping the hosts organised).